Echidna-Pentest/outlookC2/README.md

 ![](img/demo.gif)

 I think that many malwares and C2 frameworks utilize HTTP/HTTPS or DNS for communication, that's why C2 communications using SMTP/IMAP are not given much attention compared to http/https/dns.
 However, there are indeed some malware and actors that utilize SMTP/IMAP for C2 communications (ex AgentTesla, Emotet, APT28, etc), although they are relatively few.
+There are three email collection techniques according to MITRE ATT&CK.

+- Local Email Collection
+- Remote Email Collection
+- Email Forwarding Rule

 Additionally, there are cases where C2 communications via SMTP/IMAP can pose threats and vulnerabilities.
 For example, under the environment using a security solution like web isolation, direct HTTP/HTTPS outbound traffics from the clients to the internet can be blocked.
 In such environments, malware that uses SMTP/IMAP for C2 communications can be a significant threat to bypass web isolated environment.